ucl-contoso-chat/ucl-openai-search/app/backend/evaluation/README.md

 In order to change the default behaviour, you will have to set the corresponding environment variables before running the `create_eval_dotenv` script.

-If you want to use other ML models deployed on Azure, you need to set the following environment varibles:
+If you want to use other ML models deployed on Azure, you need to set the following environment variables:

 ```shell
 # Shell